Balinese Batik

 Satay or sate is a type of grilled meat that is marinated, skewered, and served with a spicy sauce.
 The meat used in satay is often diced or sliced chicken, goat, sheep, cow, and hog, but you can also get satay cooked with fish, tofu, eggs, or minced mixtures of meats and vegetables.

-The state lilit is a kind of state that is popular in Bali.
+The state lilit is a state that is popular in Bali.
 Coconut, coconut milk, and a delicious combination of vegetables and spices are added to the minced meat, which can be made from any of the following: beef, chicken, fish, hog, or even turtle flesh.
-After that, the satay is wrapped around bamboo, sugarcane, or lemongrass sticks and cooked over charcoal to perfection.
-You can eat sate lilit with or without dipping sauce, depending on your preference.
+Afterward, the satay is wrapped around bamboo, sugarcane, or lemongrass sticks and cooked over charcoal to perfection.
+Depending on your preference, you can eat sate lilit with or without dipping sauce.

 Chicken rice, nasi ayam, and nasi campur are all popular dishes in Bali, and can be found in a variety of warungs (small eateries) and restaurants around the island.
-On a plate of white rice, you'll find a variety of Balinese dishes, such as suckling pig or seasoned chicken or duck, mixed vegetables, and a dollop of hot and spicy sambal matah (chili paste), among other things.
+On a plate of white rice, you'll find a variety of Balinese dishes, such as:

-Soup is sometimes served alongside rice dishes such as nasi ayam and nasi campur.
-Those who do not want their food to be excessively hot might just request it without the sambal.
+• Soup (those who do not want their food to be boiling might just request it without the sambal)

 Subscribe to our newsletter